How to Grill Corn in the Husk Over a Campfire

 Corn on the Cob Topping Ideas

-Garlic Parmesan - brush with garlic butter, then sprinkle with grated Parmesan cheese and chopped thyme.
+Caesar - drizzle with Caesar dressing then top with grated Parmesan cheese and chopped bacon bits.

 Cajun spice - season with Cajun seasoning and a squeeze of lime juice.

-Mexican street corn (Elote) - spread with mayonnaise, sprinkle with cotija cheese, chili powder, and cilantro.
+Mexican street corn (Elote) - spread with jalapeno aioli, sprinkle with cotija cheese, chili powder, and cilantro.

-Sesame soy - brush with soy sauce and sesame oil, then sprinkle with toasted sesame seeds and a touch of chopped scallions.
+Sesame soy - brush with a sesame, soy, and ginger dressing, then sprinkle with toasted sesame seeds and chopped scallions.

-Honey butter - spread with honey, butter, and a touch of cinnamon.
+Honey butter - spread with honey, brown butter, and a touch of cinnamon.

 Bite into the Perfect Cob Every Time!